Avanade/DevOpsHOL/getting-started/README.md

 6. Rename **UnitTest.cs** to **HomeControllerTest.cs** and replace the file contents with the content of this file [HomeControllerTest.cs](../source/tests/HomeControllerTest.cs)

-7. Add the "DevOpsHOL" as references to the DevOpsHOL.Tests project.
+7. Add the "DevOpsHOL" and "Microsoft.AspNetCore.Mvc.ViewFeatures.dll" as references to the DevOpsHOL.Tests project.
 Tip: Use quick refactoring.

 8. Build, run unit tests and run the solution to make sure everything is OK to this point.
     + Test -> Run -> All Tests (Ctrl+R,A)<br>